 He plays a Francois Louis mouthpiece (check out their ligatures here!) which is made from hard African Granidillo wood and has similar specifications to the Otto Link 10* that he used until 1985.

 His hard strength Alexander reeds, combined with his wide mouthpiece opening, must surely make his setup feel like quite hard work!

 Thanks for checking out this guide to the set ups of some of the jazz saxophone greats and we hope it will provide some extra insight when choosing a saxophone, reed or mouthpiece yourself!

 Of course, many saxophone players change their set ups and preferences during their career, so if you think we’ve missed something, or should amend any of these entries, feel free to share in the comments section below…

-If you’re just starting out on saxophone, you might want to check this guide to which type of saxophone to choose.
+If you’re just starting out on saxophone, you might want to check this guide to some of the best brands available today her here.